Table of Contents

 The Trash on macOS is where files you delete are temporarily kept—making it easy to restore things you no longer need without having to dig through a backup.
 It also virtually eliminates the risk of accidentally deleting something.

-However, if you want to immediately delete a file without sending it to the Trash, macOS still allows you to do that.
+That said, if you want to Immediately delete A file without sending it to the Trash, macOS still lets you do that.

 Delete files with keyboard shortcuts

-The Option key is a 'magic' key in macOS — it hides a lot of useful extra features that people often overlook.
+The Option Key is a 'magic' key in macOS — it hides many useful extra features that people often overlook.
 If you have the time, try holding it in menus to discover some cool hidden options.

 Delete directly via Finder menu